PedroMMarinho/grubsouls-theme/README.md

 ## Adjusting Height and Width for a different amount of boot options:

 - If you have more than 4 boot options, the next entries won't be visible.
-If you want see all of them at once you can change `TODO put link this line` in the file theme.txt.
+If you want see all of them at once you can change [this line](https://github.com/PedroMMarinho/grubsouls-theme/blob/main/grubsouls/theme.txt#L28)  in the file theme.txt.
 There is a formula inside the file to guide you on that.

-- If you have a boot entry with a large name you might need to change the width of the boot_menu.
-For that you can change `TODO put link this line`.
+- If you have a boot entries with a large names you might need to change the width of the boot_menu.
+For that you can change [this line](https://github.com/PedroMMarinho/grubsouls-theme/blob/main/grubsouls/theme.txt#L21).

 ## Changing the names and classes of the boot entries: